18.9 Disorders of the Female Reproductive System

 Chapter Overview: Respiratory System

-In this chapter, you will learn about the — the system that exchanges gases (such as oxygen and carbon dioxide) between the body and the outside air.
+In this chapter, you will learn about the respiratory system — the system that exchanges gases (such as oxygen and carbon dioxide) between the body and the outside air.
 Specifically, you will learn about:

 - The process of respiration, in which oxygen moves from the outside air into the body and carbon dioxide and other waste gases move from inside the body into the outside air.